ad-si/awesome-scanning/readme.md

 - [imgwarp-js] - Warp images using JavaScript.
 - [Laser Book Scanning] - Experimental methods for dewarping document images based on the use of lasers.
 - [LCNN] - End-to-End Wireframe Parsing.
+- [Perspectra] - Automatically extract and perspectively correct documents from images.
 - [Pixelnetica] - Document Scanning SDK for business apps.
 - [PostitAPI] - Detect post-it/sticky notes in document images.
 - [PyThreshold] - Implementations of state-of-the-art image thresholding algorithms.